pinobatch/pently/docs/pentlyas.md

 because a number sign outside a line comment means a note is sharp, such as `c#`.

+The **`include`** command pastes another text file into a score.
+You can use this to refer to a library of sound effects, drums, instruments, or chord definitions.

 Defining pitches
 ================
 Pently works by setting the period of a tone generator to periods